-Medical expenses shall be limited to the usual, customary, and reasonable charges.
-Employers/insurers may automatically conform charges according to the fee schedule adopted by the Board, and the charges listed in the fee schedule shall be presumed usual, customary, and reasonable and shall be paid within 30 days from the date of receipt of the charges.
-Requests for reimbursement of mileage expenses incurred by the employee shall be paid within 15 days after receipt of an itemized written request.
-Employer/insurers shall not unilaterally change any CPT-4 or CDT code of the provider.
-All charges that are automatically conformed according to the fee schedule adopted by the Board shall be for the CPT-4 or CDT code listed by the provider.
-In situations where charges have been reduced or payment of a bill denied, the insurer, self-insurer, or third-party administrator shall provide an Explanation of Benefits with payment information explaining why the charge has been reduced or disallowed, along with a narrative explanation of each Explanation of Benefits code used.
+Medical expenses shall be limited to the usual, customary and reasonable charges.
+Employers/insurers may automatically conform charges according to the fee schedule adopted by the Board, and the charges listed in the fee schedule shall be presumed usual, customary and reasonable and shall be paid within 30 days from the date of receipt of the charges.
+Employer/insurers shall not unilaterally change any CPT-4 code of the provider.
+All charges that are automatically conformed according to the fee schedule adopted by the Board shall be for the CPT-4 code listed by the provider.
+In situations where charges have been reduced or payment of a bill denied, the insurer, self-insurer, or third party administrator shall provide an Explanation of Benefits with payment information explaining why the charge has been reduced or disallowed, along with a narrative explanation of each Explanation of Benefits code used.

 Any health service provider whose fee is reduced to conform to the fee schedule may request peer review of charges and present evidence as to the reasonableness of his/her charges.
-If the dispute is not resolved through the recommendations of peer review, then a mediation or hearing may be requested.
-An employer/insurer who disputes that any charge is the usual, customary, and reasonable charge prevailing in the state of Georgia shall, within 30 days of the receipt of the charges, file with the appropriate peer review committee a request for review of only those specific charges which are disputed.
-No Current Dental Terminology (CDT), CPT, DRG, or ICD-10 Codes are to be changed without first notifying, and then obtaining permission from, the authorized treating physician/hospital.
+If the dispute is not resolved through the recommendations of peer review then a mediation or hearing may be requested.
+An employer/insurer who disputes that any charge is the usual, customary and reasonable charge prevailing in the State of Georgia shall, within 30 days of the receipt of the charges, file with the appropriate peer review committee a request for review of only those specific charges which are disputed.
+No CPT, DRG, or ICD-9 Codes are to be changed without first notifying, and then obtaining permission from, the authorized treating physician/hospital.
 Any physician/hospital whose charges are disputed and any party disputing such charges must comply with requirements of law, Board rules, and, if applicable, rules of the appropriate peer review committee before the Board will order payment of any disputed charges.
 The injured worker's name and address must be included in the request for peer review.
 Effective July 1, 1992, Board Rule 203(b) was changed to allow all parties to correspond directly with Board approved peer review committees.
 These committees may be contacted at the following addresses.